anvilproject/anvil-portal/content/events/bioconductor-popup-workshops-20210503.md

 Sessions will have short presentations, with abundant opportunity for questions and ‘round table’ discussion about the topic of the workshop or other AnVIL-related activities.

 The main goal is to engage and enable the use of AnVIL / Terra by R users.
 All sessions will be recorded and available after the workshop.
 Each workshop will include a short one-page summary of key learning objectives.

+## Tutorials and Videos
+For a tutorial based on the workshop with an accompanying tutorial see [The R / Bioconductor AnVIL Package for Easy Access to Buckets, Data, and Workflows, and Fast Package Installation](/learn/data-analysts/the-r-bioconductor-anvil-package).

 ## To Register